What is a Yeast Overgrowth?

 Yeast and its Relation to IBS

-Yeast are a significant cause of IBS symptoms like diarrhea, constipation, gas, bloating and abdominal pain.
+In our practice we have found that yeast are a significant cause of IBS symptoms like diarrhea, constipation, gas, bloating and abdominal pain.
 They are highly opportunistic organisms, and thrive as a result of our modern day lifestyle.
 They are one of the most under-estimated causes of common digestive problems.

-Fortunately, working with an expert on this topic and undergoing the proper testing and treating will help you to not only determine whether or not Candida is causing your symptoms, but will help you to properly treat it, regain normal digestion and get your life back.
+Fortunately, working with an expert on this topic and undergoing the proper testing and treatment will help you to not only determine whether or not Candida is causing your symptoms, but will help you to properly treat it, regain normal digestion and get your life back.
 At the IBS Treatment Center, we are highly skilled at testing and treating yeast overgrowth.

 IBS and Yeast FAQs